RogersAccessLibrary/Access-Sample-GitHub/README.md

-# Access-Sample-GitHub
+# Rogers-Access-GitHub
-A compendium of Microsoft Access routines, each separated into its own sample database.
-Each database illustrates one or more possible solutions to a single problem.
+The following is a compendium of Access sample database.
+Each database illustrates one or more possible solutions to a problem.
+They are not intended to be fully functioning utilities, but rather an illustration of how the problem might be solved and are therefore intended for educational use.
+These samples are entirely free.
+You may use them anywhere and in any way you choose, with or without citation.
+Therefore, you agree to use them at your own risk.
+There is no warranty implied and I am not responsible for any damages that might result from their use.